trovdimi/wikilinks/README.md

 Creates a network from the links extracted from the parser.

 ### Importing  and classifying the clickstream data.
 The scritps for creating and classifing the clickstream data are located in the `sql` folder.

 The first script to execute is the `clickstream.sql`.
+It creates the `clickstream` table and imports the (referrer-resource pairs) transitions data.

 The `unique_links.sql` script have to be execuded after the `links` table is populated.
 Since a link can occure multiple times in an article, the `unique_links.sql` script creates a table containing just distinct links.

 This table represents the Wikipedia network.
 The `clickstream_derived.sql` is the last one to be executed.
 This script matches the transitions in the clickstream data and the links extracted by the parser.
 Additionally, it cassifies the transitions for the purpous of studing navigation accoring to the following schema:
 * `internal-link` a link that links from article a to article b, both in namespace 0
 * `internal-self-loop` a link from article a to article a and article a is in namespace 0